abhishek-kumar-code/Redfish_Public/Specification.md

 | ---------   | -----------                    |
 | /redfish/v1 | /redfish/v1/                   |

-All other Redfish URIs supported by the service shall match the URI patterns described by the [Resource URI pattern definitions section](#resource-uri-pattern-definitions), with the exception to supplemental resources referenced by the "@Redfish.Settings", "@Redfish.ActionInfo", and "@Redfish.CollectionCapabilities" payload annotations.
+All other Redfish URIs that the service supports shall match the URI patterns that [Resource URI pattern definitions](#resource-uri-pattern-definitions) describes, with the exception to supplemental resources referenced by the "@Redfish.Settings", "@Redfish.ActionInfo", and "@Redfish.CollectionCapabilities" payload annotations.
 The URIs for these supplemental resources shall be treated as opaque by the client.

-All URIs supported by a Redfish Service shall be considered reserved for future standardization by DMTF and DMTF Alliance Parterns, with the exception to OEM extension URIs, which shall conform to the requirements in clause [URIs for OEM resources](#uris-for-oem-resources).
+The URIs that a Redfish service supports shall be considered reserved for future standardization by DMTF and DMTF Alliance Partners, with the exception to OEM extension URIs that shall conform to the requirements in the [URIs for OEM resources](#uris-for-oem-resources) clause.

 All relative URIs used by the service shall start with a double forward slash ("//") and include the authority (e.g., //mgmt.vendor.com/redfish/v1/Systems) or a single forward slash ("/") and include the absolute-path (e.g., /redfish/v1/Systems).

 ### Requests

-This clause describes the requests that can be sent to Redfish Services.
+This clause describes the requests that can be sent to Redfish services.

 #### Request headers

 HTTP defines headers that can be used in request messages.
-The following table defines those headers and their requirements for Redfish Services.
-Note that these are requirements for the Redfish Services, and not the clients sending the HTTP requests.
+The following table defines those headers and their requirements for Redfish services.
+Note that these are requirements for the Redfish services, and not the clients sending the HTTP requests.

-* Redfish Services shall understand and be able to process the headers in the following table as defined by the HTTP 1.1 specification if the value in the Service Requirement column is set to "Yes".
+* Redfish services shall understand and be able to process the headers in the following table as defined by the HTTP 1.1 specification if the value in the Service Requirement column is set to "Yes".
-* Redfish Services shall understand and be able to process the headers in the following table as defined by the HTTP 1.1 specification if the value in the Service Requirement column is set to "Conditional" under the conditions noted in the description.
+* Redfish services shall understand and be able to process the headers in the following table as defined by the HTTP 1.1 specification if the value in the Service Requirement column is set to "Conditional" under the conditions noted in the description.
-* Redfish Services should understand and be able to process the headers in the following tables as defined by the HTTP 1.1 specification if the value in the Service Requirement column is set to "No".
+* Redfish services should understand and be able to process the headers in the following tables as defined by the HTTP 1.1 specification if the value in the Service Requirement column is set to "No".

 * Redfish Clients shall include the headers in the following table as defined by the HTTP 1.1 specification if the value in the Client Requirement column is set to "Yes".
 * Redfish Clients shall include the headers in the following table as defined by the HTTP 1.1 specification if the value in the Client Requirement column is set to "Conditional" under the conditions noted in the description.